Leslie DeDora – Founder

 I joined ATOU in August 2018.
 I have a Bachelor’s Degree in Fine Arts and have over 8 years of experience working with adults and high school students with disabilities.
 My work history has been filled with many rich avenues that have led me to where I am now.
 I worked for 2 years at Far Northern Regional Center in Chico as an Office Assistant.
 I assisted Service Coordinators in the office with their case loads and at IEP and IPP meetings.
 I was a Substitute Teacher for SJUSD for 4 years and subbed in many Special Education classes by request and assisted the special education aides in the regular education classrooms.
-At my last job, I learned about ATOU through supporting one of my clients.
-I was a Support Facilitator at Progressive Employment Concepts for 2 years where I supported adults with disabilities in carving out employment, learning job skills at volunteer sites, and with their community/daily living.
+At my last job, I learned about ATOU as a Support Facilitator at Progressive Employment Concepts.
+I was an SF for 2 years where I supported adults with disabilities in carving out employment, learning job skills at volunteer sites, and with their community/daily living.
 I supported a young lady, in particular, who used a facilitated communication device as her voice.
 I supported her at her wrist on a daily basis as she typed on her device to communicate with others and her community.

 This young lady volunteered every week for ATOU as a speaker for the workshops.
 She used her communication device during her presentations to speak to the children.
 It was at these workshops, as I supported her, where I came to learn about and fall-in-love with ATOU.
 Their message of understanding, acceptance, and respect resonated with my heart.
 I am now a proud staff member at ATOU as the Workshop and Administrative since August 2018.
 I wear many hats in my posititon, and I love every minute of it.
 In my spare time, I relax and hang-out with my husband and three boys.
 I also enjoy camping, hiking, rock scrambling, kayaking, and swimming in the water with my two dogs.

 John Adams – Director of Philanthropy